This post contains affiliate links. If you buy through these links, I may earn a small commission.

-It is a heavy feeder though, so that means there will need to be a good layer of composted manure in the garden for it.
-It is such a good Cold Room staple for over Winter.
+Cabbage is a heavy feeder though, so that means there will need to be a good layer of composted manure or organic fertilizer in the garden for it.
+Cabbage is such a good Cold Room staple for over Winter.

 Want to know which vegetables I just direct seed into the garden?
 Check out my article – I can direct seed quite a few things, but others definitely need to be started indoors, because of our shorter growing season.

-Seeded one or two a cup, they sit in the seedling room for a couple of weeks where it is bright and warm.
+Seeded one or two a cup and about an inch deep in the soul, they sit in the seedling room for a couple of weeks where it is bright and warm.

 Once the garden is dry enough that the tilling can be done, the cabbage is one of the first vegetables I can transplant.

 Looking at the picture, you can see that I plant my cabbages pretty close together.
 They are about 8 – 10 inches apart.
 That’s OK, I like to plant thickly.
 I feel it helps reduce weeds and the big leaves will help to keep the soil moist.
 Besides, I’ll be thinning these cabbages as time goes on.
 They will have plenty of room to grow nice and huge.